Rise and Fall of the Maurya Empire

 Kandahar Edict

-Ashoka considered himself the father of his subjects and to do so he maintained keeping an effective government.
+Ashoka considered himself the father of his subjects and to do so he maintained an effective government.
 Due to the extensive size of the empire and limits in communication, he established 4 provinces within the empire: Kalinga, Taxila, Ujjain, and Survarnagiri (modern day Karnataka).
-He placed under each provinces a governor answerable to him.
+He appointed governors for each answerable to him.
 He also appointed Dharma Minister to report on the performance of his officials and on the conditions of his subjects.
 He also built roads and rest houses to connect major centers of the empire to Patalipura.

 Remains of the wooden palisade